 THE FIRST NORTHERN SUBURBS DISTRICT TEAM

-The Arrow reporter practically admits the “combination” theory is weak at the outset: the debut North Sydney first-grade team against Balmain featured almost no Pirates.
+The Arrow reporter practically admits the “combination” theory is weak at the outset: the debut North Sydney (NSRFC) first-grade team against Balmain featured almost no Pirates.

 Player Origins (Round 1 of 1900):